pyrate-build/pyrate-build/README.rst

 The values of additional parameters are interpreted as command line options for the build configuration tool.
 The name of these additional parameters specify the name of the rule that gets supplied with the flags given by the output of the build configuration tool.
-However there are four special parameters that have a special meaning:
+However there are four parameters that have a special meaning:

 -  ``version_query`` - similar to the other parameters, the value of this parameter is used as build configuration tool option to determine the current version of the external package.
    As a consequence of providing this option, the resulting external package will support the parameter ``version``.
 -  ``version_parser`` - this parameter allows to supply a function that parses the version string provided by the build configuration tool and is only used if ``version_query`` is given.
--  ``version`` - specifies required version (eg. ``version >= 11.5``) and can only be used if ``version_query`` is given
+-  ``version`` - specifies required version (eg. ``version = version >= 11.5``) and can only be used if ``version_query`` is given
 -  ``link = opts`` is equivalent to specifying ``link_shared = opts``, ``link_static = opts`` and
    ``link_exe = opts``

-The following example recreates the builtin external package wxWidgets:
+The following example recreates the builtin external package for wxWidgets:

 .. code:: python

     my_wxwidgets = create_external('wxwidgets', build_helper = 'wx-config',
         version_query = '--version', link = '--libs', compile_cpp = '--cxxflags')

 Configuration of the build environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The build context allows for example to define implicit dependencies that are automatically
+A build context allows for example to define implicit dependencies that are automatically
 included in all generated object files, executables or libraries.
 An instance of such a build context is created with: